Good governance practices are essential for any organisation to be able to function effectively.

-The Office for Recreation and Sport encourages all sport and recreation organisations to adopt and adhere to a hot/extreme weather policy.
+The Office for Recreation, Sport and Racing encourages all sport and recreation organisations to adopt and adhere to a hot/extreme weather policy.
 The safety of participants, coaches, volunteers and officials is paramount.
 While the impact and risk can vary depending on location and activity, in South Australia extreme weather such as cold, lightning, extreme heat and catastrophic fire danger is a risk for every sport and recreation organisation and its members.

-The Office for Recreation and Sport encourages sport and recreation organisations implement a Hot Weather/Extreme Weather policy and that this policy:
+The Office for Recreation, Sport and Racing encourages sport and recreation organisations implement a Hot Weather/Extreme Weather policy and that this policy:

 Sports Medicine Australia has produced a number of resources that can assist organisations in developing and implementing their policy.
 For further information visit Sports Medicine Australia – SA Branch.